World Cup 2018 - which 32 teams have qualified for Russia?

 Who's the boss?
 Fernando Santos took charge in September 2014 and guided Portugal to their first international success with victory in Euro 2016.
 He was manager of Greece during the 2014 World Cup, taking the team into the last 16, where they lost to Costa Rica on penalties.

-Pedigree: Russia will be Serbia's 12th appearance at the World Cup - they did not get beyond the group stage in 2006 and 2010.
+Pedigree: Russia will be Serbia's 12th appearance at the World Cup - having previously competed as part of the nations of Yugoslavia and Serbia and Montenegro.
+They did not get beyond the group stage in 2006 and 2010.